ibm-cloud-docs/databases-for-mongodb/getting-started-new.md

 {: #connect_monitoring_cli}
 {: cli}

+You can use {{site.data.keyword.mon_full_notm}} to get operational visibility into the performance and health of your applications, services, and platforms. {{site.data.keyword.mon_full_notm}} provides administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.

+For more information about how to use {{site.data.keyword.monitoringshort}} with {{site.data.keyword.databases-for-mongodb}}, see [Monitoring Integration](/docs/cloud-databases?topic=cloud-databases-monitoring){: external}.

 You cannot connect {{site.data.keyword.mon_full_notm}} by using the CLI.
 Use the console to complete this task.
 For more information, see [Monitoring Integration](/docs/cloud-databases?topic=cloud-databases-monitoring){: external}.
+{: note}

 ## Step 5: Connect {{site.data.keyword.mon_full_notm}} using the API
 {: #connect_monitoring_api}
 {: api}

+You can use {{site.data.keyword.mon_full_notm}} to get operational visibility into the performance and health of your applications, services, and platforms. {{site.data.keyword.mon_full_notm}} provides administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.

+For more information about how to use {{site.data.keyword.monitoringshort}} with {{site.data.keyword.databases-for-mongodb}}, see [Monitoring Integration](/docs/cloud-databases?topic=cloud-databases-monitoring){: external}.

-You cannot connect {{site.data.keyword.mon_full_notm}} by using the API.
+You cannot connect {{site.data.keyword.mon_full_notm}} by using the CLI.
 Use the console to complete this task.
 For more information, see [Monitoring Integration](/docs/cloud-databases?topic=cloud-databases-monitoring){: external}.
+{: note}

+## Step 5: Connect {{site.data.keyword.mon_full_notm}} using Terraform
+{: #connect_monitoring_tf}
+{: terraform}

+You can use {{site.data.keyword.mon_full_notm}} to get operational visibility into the performance and health of your applications, services, and platforms. {{site.data.keyword.mon_full_notm}} provides administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.

+For more information about how to use {{site.data.keyword.monitoringshort}} with {{site.data.keyword.databases-for-mongodb}}, see [Monitoring Integration](/docs/cloud-databases?topic=cloud-databases-monitoring){: external}.

+You cannot connect {{site.data.keyword.mon_full_notm}} by using the CLI.
+Use the console to complete this task.
+For more information, see [Monitoring Integration](/docs/cloud-databases?topic=cloud-databases-monitoring){: external}.
+{: note}

 ## Step 6: Connect {{site.data.keyword.at_full}}